Ezekiel Ansah: College career

-Ansah applied to and was accepted at Brigham Young University with the help and support of Golden Sunbeam and the assistance of his friend, former ICT teacher and mentor Alma Ohene Opare, who was at BYU at the time.
+Ansah applied to and was accepted at Brigham Young University with the help and support of Golden Sunbeam and the assistance of his friend, former ICT teacher and mentor Alma Ohene-Opare, who was at BYU at the time.
 Ansah's academic records enabled him to receive an academic scholarship in 2008.
-Alma Ohene Opare and later Ken Frei played critical roles in helping Ansah adjust to his new surroundings and culture in a new country.
+Alma Ohene-Opare and later Ken Frei played critical roles in helping Ansah adjust to his new surroundings and culture in a new country.
 Ansah tried out for the BYU Cougars men's basketball team twice, but was cut from both the 2008 and 2009 teams.

 After facing rejection in basketball, Ansah successfully walked on to the BYU Cougars track team, where he ran a 10.91 in the 100 meters in addition to clocking a time of 21.89 seconds in the 200 meters.
 Finally, Ansah was persuaded to try out for the BYU Cougars football team, successfully walked onto the team, and played for the Cougars from 2010 to 2012.

 Sophomore season

-Unfamiliar with American football, Ansah had to be instructed in the most basic rules and techniques, even needing help getting on his pads for the first time.
-Midway through the 2010 season, Ansah made his first collegiate appearance in the Cougars' game versus Wyoming where he recorded his first tackle.
+Unfamiliar with American football, Ansah had to be instructed in basic rules and techniques, even needing help getting on his pads for the first time.
+Midway through the 2010 season, Ansah made his first collegiate appearance in the Cougars' game versus Wyoming, where he recorded his first tackle.
 During the 2010 season he saw action in six games on special teams and the defensive line, recording three tackles and a pass breakup.